-- H911901 Article Made With Hand Tools select from Level 1 items such as flower box, napkin or letter holder, picture frame, coping saw puzzle, sandpaper block, nail point design, wire wiggly, horseshoe tie rack or similar item. - H911902 Second Article Made With Hand Tools see above class for examples. - H911903 Poster should exemplify one of the lessons learned in the Measuring Up project.
-Posters can be any size up to 28 inches x 22 inches.
+Class # Class Description H911901 Article Made With Hand Tools - select from Level 1 items such as a flower box, napkin or letter holder, picture frame, coping saw puzzle, sandpaper block, nail point design, wire wiggly, horseshoe tie rack or similar item.
+H911902 Second Article Made With Hand Tools - see above class for examples.
+H911903 Poster - should exemplify 1 of the lessons learned in the "Measuring Up" project.
+Posters can be any size up to 22 inches x 28 inches.